 Kibale presents plenty of exciting Uganda safari activities.
 It is a favorite primate destination in Africa to enjoy chimpanzee trekking, chimpanzee habituation experience, nocturnal forest walks, day hikes/nature walk, bush craft making for children, tour Amabere caves, visit Bigodi Wetland, etc.

-Kibale’s most popular activity is the Kanyanchu primate walk.
-Thirteen species can be sought, and a good variety of diurnal monkeys invariably encountered, but the stars of this trail are the chimpanzees.
-Kanyanchu chimps have been tracked since 1993 and the chances of locating them are excellent.
-Guided walks start at 8am and 2pm and last an average of three hours, depending on various factors.
+The most popular adventure that attracts tourists is chimpanzee tracking.
+Everyday, tourists meet at the Kanyanchu tourism centre and embark on a primate walk through the tropical rain forest in search of the endangered chimpanzees.
+The Kanyanchu chimpanzees have been tracked since 1993 and there are over 90% chances of locating them within the Kibale Frest.
+There are two sessions for chimpanzee tracking in the park.
+Guided walks start at 8am and 2pm.
+The walks last an average of three hours, depending on various factors.
 Kibale Forest is one of the best places in the world for chimpanzee tracking.
 The chances of seeing them are better then 99%.
 It is also possible to spend the whole day with the chimps and do the chimpanzee habituation experience.